saratarekg/Trip-Genie/README.md

     - **Enhanced Search and Filtering:** Utilize the platform’s Search, Filter, and Sort features to quickly find and manage the information you need.

 #### For Tourism Governors

+1. **Sign Up:**

+   - Create an account as a Tourism Governor by providing your details.
+   - Ensure you upload the required documents: ID and Government Authorization Letter.

+2. **Account Approval:**

+   - Wait for an Admin to review your submitted documents.
+Once verified, your account will be approved, and you can start using the platform.

+3. **As a Trip Genie Tourism Governor, you gain access to the following features:**

+   - **View All Historical Places:** Navigate to the "Historical Places" dropdown in the navbar and select "All Historical Places" to explore all the historical places available on the platform.

+   - **Create New Historical Places:** Add new historical places by selecting "Create Historical Place" from the Historical Places dropdown in the navbar.
+Include details such as:

+     - Name and description
+     - Location (country, city, address)
+     - Historical tags and type
+     - Opening hours
+     - Ticket prices
+     - Pictures and media

+   - **Manage Historical Places:** Access "My Historical Places" from the Historical Places dropdown in the navbar where you can:

+     - Edit existing places
+     - Update information
+     - Delete outdated entries

+   - **Manage Historical Tags:** Create and maintain historical tags through the "Historical Tags" section in the navbar to:

+     - Add new tags

+   - **View your Account status:** Manage your account through the my account tab in the navbar:

+     - Change password
+     - Access Help and Support
+     - View FAQs

+   - **Enhanced Search and Filtering:** Utilize the platform's advanced search features:
+     - Filter by historical place type
+     - Search by name or location

 #### For Admins